-Qwerty are an incredible trio from Melbourne featuring two siblings – Alana and Annabelle, together with bestie Maurice.
-Alana and Annabelle are hilarious and amazingly talented.
-We adore them.
-Funnily enough, we first met Maurice when we were 14 years old and moved to a new high school.
-He was a couple of years above us and shared our obsession for music.
-He would come visit us during lunch breaks while the two of us sat on our favourite rock in a secluded garden (we had been bullied relentlessly at our previous school and were afraid of people).
-We are glad to still be friends after all this time.
+Qwerty are a Melbourne based trio featuring sisters eccentric sisters Alana and Annabelle Kingston.
+They are joined by Maurice who funnily enough, we first met when we were 14 years old and moved to a new high school.
+He was a couple of years above us and would come visit the two of us at our favourite rock in a secluded garden (we were afraid of people after being bullied relentlessly at our last school).

 How was Qwerty born?